MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-manage-inputs-outputs-pipeline.md

 `uri_file` output | ✓  |   |    | ✓  |   |  |
 `mltable` output | ✓  |   |    | ✓  | ✓  |  |

-> [!NOTE]
-> In most cases, `ro_mount` or `rw_mount` modes are recommended.
+The `ro_mount` or `rw_mount` modes are recommended for most cases.
 For more information, see [Modes](how-to-read-write-data-v2.md#modes).

-## Inputs and outputs in studio Designer
+## Visual representation in studio

-The following screenshots from the [NYC Taxi Data Regression](https://github.com/Azure/azureml-examples/tree/main/cli/jobs/pipelines-with-components/nyc_taxi_data_regression) pipeline show how Azure Machine Learning studio displays inputs and outputs.

-The studio pipeline job page shows data or model type inputs/outputs as small circles called input/output ports in the corresponding component.
-These ports represent the data flow in a pipeline.
-Pipeline level output is displayed as a purple box for easy identification.
+On the pipeline job page in Azure Machine Learning studio, component inputs and outputs appear as small circles called input/output ports.
+These ports represent the data flow in the pipeline.
+Pipeline level output is displayed in purple boxes for easy identification.

+The following Azure Machine Learning studio screenshots from the [NYC Taxi Data Regression](https://github.com/Azure/azureml-examples/tree/main/cli/jobs/pipelines-with-components/nyc_taxi_data_regression) pipeline highlight the component and pipeline inputs and outputs.

 :::image type="content" source="./media/how-to-manage-pipeline-input-output/input-output-port.png" lightbox="./media/how-to-manage-pipeline-input-output/input-output-port.png" alt-text="Screenshot highlighting the pipeline input and output ports.":::